 This region is concentrated with metallurgical and mining industries.
 Other industries that are concentrated here are Engineering goods, Iron and Steel industries, Transportation equipment, etc. Vast railway network, cheap labour, development of thermal power, concentration of minerals like, coal, iron, mica, bauxite, copper, limestone, etc. are the main factors for flourishing of industries here.

 In this belt, the industries established are market oriented.
-Sugar, Vanaspati, Glass, Automobile, Chemicals, Textile, Engineering goods, Paper, Electronics, Software industry, etc. are established in this region.
+Sugar, Vanaspati, Glass, Automobile, Chemicals, Textile, Engineering goods, Paper, Electronics, Software industry, etc. are established in this industrial region of India.

 The industries that are developed in this region include Paper, Fertilizers, Sugar, Cement, Aluminum, Steel, Petrochemical, Engineering goods, etc. The natural gas that is found in Krishna-Godavari basin region helps in the growth of this industrial belt.

-It is a relatively small industrial region dominated by agricultural processing and market oriented industries.
+Of all the 8 major industrial regions of India, it is a relatively smaller industrial region dominated by agricultural processing and market oriented industries.
 Other industries here include Fish processing, Sugar, Glass, Rubber, Chemicals and fertilizers, Coconut coir products, Cement, etc.